MWFK/TensorFlow-Developer-Professional-Certificate-by-deeplearning.ai/README.md

 This program can help you prepare for the Google TensorFlow Certificate exam and bring you one step closer to achieving the Google TensorFlow Certificate.

+Credits

 Laurence Moroney
 Lead AI Advocate

 DeepLearning.AI
 Founded by Andrew Ng, DeepLearning.AI is an education technology company that develops a global community of AI talent.